-A 'debt instrument' is classified as at the FVTOCI if both of the following criteria are met.
+A 'debt instrument' is classified as at the FVTOCI if both of the following criteria are met:

-- The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - (ii) The asset's contractual cash flows represent SPPL
+- (i) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and - (ii) The asset's contractual cash flows represent SPPI,

-Deht instruments included within the FVTOCI category are measured as at each reporting date at fair value.
-Fair value movements are recognized in the other comprehensive income (OCI) However, the Company recognizes interest income calculated using the EIR method, impairment losses & reversals and foreign exchange gain or loss in the profit or loss.
+Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
+Fair value movements are recognized in the other comprehensive income (OCI).
+However, the Company recognizes interest income calculated using the EIR method, impairment losses & reversals and foreign exchange gain or loss in the profit or loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss.